 Why the Same Process Feels Different Everywhere

 Here is the part that trips people up.
 The structure of OSS is standardized.
 The execution is local.
 Every clinic approaches this differently.
 Every base has its own rhythm.
 Two Marines with nearly identical family situations going through OSS at two different installations can end up with completely different timelines, different documentation requirements, and different levels of communication from the people managing their case.
+If you're hitting a wall at your local clinic or just don't know where to start, the USMC PCS Advocacy Council is an all-volunteer team of USMC spouses who can help you understand your rights, point you to the right office, and make sure your concerns are heard.
+They PCS too, and they know this process from the inside.

 The policy does not change.
 The experience does.
 And "experience" in this context means how quickly your appointments get scheduled, how clearly the requirements are explained to you, and how proactively anyone reaches out when something is missing or delayed.
 At some installations, families barely notice OSS.
 At others, it becomes the most stressful part of the entire PCS.
 Same orders, same process, very different reality.